What is philophobia? What are the causes and the symptoms of this unpleasant phobia and what can you do to overcome it?

 Yet, the main focus is on Cognitive Behavioral Therapy (CBT).
 CBT is considered the most effective treatment when it comes to fighting the enemy called philophobia and most other phobias as well.

-The focus is on targeting the culprit, aka the cause, of philophobia and then converting a person’s thoughts into positive ones.
+The focus is on targeting the culprit, aka the cause, of philophobia and then converting a person’s negative thoughts into positive ones.

 It is all about reducing anxiety toward certain romantic situations and establishing the basis for harmony and emotional well-being.